vantage-sh/docs.vantage.sh/docs/cost_recommendations.md

 If you have EC2 instances that are over-allocated in terms of vCPU and GB of RAM, you may be paying more than needed per instance.
 Rightsizing recommendations can help you save significantly, by identifying rightsizing opportunities and providing specific reasons to rightsize, such as over-provisioned CPU.

+Each recommendation includes potential savings as well as the number of instances identified for rightsizing.

+1. On the **Cost Recommendations** screen, click **View Resources** to view each identified EC2 instance that is recommended for rightsizing.
+2. Select a resource from the list.
+3. The [Active Resources](/active_resources) screen is displayed.
+Select the **Rightsizing** tab.
+The tab includes a recommended size for migration (e.g., “Migrate to m5.large”), a list of associated reasons (e.g., “CPU over-provisioned”), if available, and the potential monthly savings.
+4. Click **Compare Pricing** to explore an instance pricing comparison via [ec2instances.info](https://instances.vantage.sh).
+This pricing comparison evaluates the current instance type used against the proposed instance type from the recommendation.

 <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="An EC2 rightsizing recommendation with a button to compare instance sizes in the console" width="90%" src="https://assets.vantage.sh/blog/vantage-launches-ec2-rightsizing-recommendations/rightsizing-recommendation.png" />
 </div>

-Each recommendation includes potential savings as well as the number of instances identified for rightsizing.

-1. Click **View resources** to view each identified EC2 instance that is recommended for rightsizing.
-2. The **Rightsizing** tab on the [Active Resources](/active_resources) screen is displayed.
-The tab includes a recommended size for migration (e.g., “Migrate to m5.large”), a list of associated reasons (e.g., “CPU over-provisioned”), if available, and the potential monthly savings.
-3. Click **Compare Pricing** to explore an instance pricing comparison via [ec2instances.info](https://instances.vantage.sh).
-This pricing comparison evaluates the current instance type used against the proposed instance type from the recommendation.

 ### Azure Recommendations {#azure}